-Our top minimalist pick, this dish rack from West Elm is small and attractive enough to detract from kitchen clutter.
-Made with a deco copper finish and completely dishwasher-safe, this little rack can even be folded and put away when not in use.
+Our top minimalist pick, this dish rack found on Amazon is small and attractive enough to detract from kitchen clutter.
+With a copper plated finish and an included utensil compartment , this little rack can be quickly folded and put away when not in use.

 If you have a big kitchen and lots of dishes, this maximalist dish rack is definitely right for you.
 With two tiers and side storage, there's plenty of room to fit all your dishes, cups, silverware — pretty much the basics of your whole kitchen.